gobiasinfosec/LAR_Differential/README.md

 # LAR Differential

 This tool is designed to pull a list of machines from AD and then enumerate their LAR permissions.
-This should be run a either a DOMAIN or WORKSTATION Admin account.
+This should be run with either a DOMAIN or WORKSTATION Admin account.

 After it runs, the full output can be found at your $Baseline variable location, any changes will be found in the csv at your $Diff file location.